The History of Life Insurance

 2001-2010

-The September 11th terrorist attacks shook society.
-On that day, 2,977 people died, and $1.2 billion was paid out by life insurance companies in claims.
-Since 2010, the number of life insurance policies held by adults decreased significantly.
-According to a study done by LIMRA, only 30 percent of U.S. households had no life insurance protection at all.
-Only 44 percent had individual life insurance, marking a 50 year low for the life insurance industry.
+Despite the tragedy, a few years later, the economic recession saw many families struggling to afford basic necessities.
+By 2010, the number of life insurance policies held by adults decreased significantly.
+Thirty percent of U.S. households had no life insurance protection at all, and 44 percent had only individual life insurance, marking an unprecedented low for the life insurance industry.

-The history of life insurance gives a person some great insight on how life insurance came into this world.
+The history of life insurance gives a person some great insight into how life insurance came into this world.
 Learning more about where it came from and how it has helped others can help one decide if a policy is right for them.